 A thyroid gland that is not fully developed is the most common defect.
-It occurs in about 1 out of every 3,000 births.
 Girls are affected twice as often as boys.

-Most affected infants have few or no symptoms, because their thyroid hormone level is only slightly low.
-However, infants with severe hypothyroidism often have a unique appearance, including:
+Most affected infants have few or no symptoms.
+This is because their thyroid hormone level is only slightly low.
+Infants with severe hypothyroidism often have a unique appearance, including:

 This appearance usually develops as the disease gets worse.

 The child may also have:

 A physical exam of the infant may show:

-Blood tests will be done to check thyroid function.
-Other tests that may be done include:
+Blood tests are done to check thyroid function.
+Other tests may include:

 Early diagnosis is very important.
 Most of the effects of hypothyroidism are easy to reverse.
 For this reason, most US states require that all newborns be screened for hypothyroidism.

 Thyroxine is usually given to treat hypothyroidism.
-Once the child starts taking this medicine, blood tests are regularly done to make sure thyroid levels are in a normal range.
+Once the child starts taking this medicine, blood tests are regularly done to make sure thyroid hormone levels are in a normal range.

 Getting diagnosed early usually leads to a good outcome.
 Newborns diagnosed and treated in the first month or so usually have normal intelligence.

 Untreated mild hypothyroidism can lead to severe intellectual disability and growth problems.
 The nervous system goes through important development during the first few months after birth.
-A lack of thyroid hormone can cause damage that cannot be reversed.
+Lack of thyroid hormones can cause damage that cannot be reversed.